tristanbatchler/tbat.me/_posts/2024-11-20-godot-golang-mmo-part-11.md

 ## Conclusion

 So our game is looking and feeling a lot better compared to when we started this part.
-Everything should be a lot more accessible to mobile users, too, which will be important for the <strong><a href="/2024/11/22/godot-golang-mmo-part-12" class="sparkle-less">the next part</a></strong> where we will be deploying our game to the web.
+Everything should be a lot more accessible to mobile users, too, which will be important for <strong><a href="/2024/11/22/godot-golang-mmo-part-12" class="sparkle-less">the next part</a></strong> where we will be deploying our game to the web.
 That will be the final part of this series, so I hope you will join me for that.
 If you've made it this far, give yourself a pat on the back!
 You have done a lot of work, and your game is looking great.
 Until next time!

 ---